dcbaker/py-mailqueued/README.rst

 NetworkManager and dbus, and isn't bound to silly tricks like pinging (which make be blocked by a proxy or firewall) or resolving a hostname (which is not guaranteed to work).
 It also means that the daemon switches modes as soon as NetworkManager switches to or from full network access.
-The downide is of course that NetworkManager must be managing all of your network interfaces.
+The downside is of course that NetworkManager must be managing all of your network interfaces.

 Usage